mgwidmann/medicine_tracker/README.md

     curl -b cookies -c cookies -H "Content-Type: application/json" -XPUT http://localhost:8080/packages/1/drugs/5/expiration_dates/7.json -d '{"expiration_date":{"date":"2016-01-30"}}'

-No response again.
+No response again, good.
 Lastly we can delete it, there will not be a response for that either:

     curl -b cookies -c cookies -XDELETE http://localhost:8080/packages/1/drugs/5/expiration_dates/7.json